Happy People/U Saved Me

-Happy People/U Saved Me is the sixth studio album and the second double album by American R&B singer R. Kelly, where he mixed feel-good danceable soul records (Happy People) with gospel anthems (U Saved Me).
+Happy People/U Saved Me is the sixth studio album and the second and final double album by American R&B singer R. Kelly, where he mixed feel-good danceable soul records (Happy People) with gospel anthems (U Saved Me).
 Released in 2004, it peaked at No. 2 on the pop albums chart and went on to be certified three times Platinum.
 The album contained the hit single "Happy People" (US No. 19, UK No. 6), and the minor hit "U Saved Me" (US No. 52, UK No. 6).
-On "Red Carpet (Pause, Flash)," Kelly sampled the song "Step in the Name of Love" on his previous album, which was released a year earlier.
+On "Red Carpet (Pause, Flash)", Kelly interpolated the song "Step in the Name of Love" on his previous album, which was released a year earlier.